jonnonz1/nz-statute-book/acts/public/2003/holidays-act-2003.md

 **Payment for sick leave and bereavement leave**

 ### 71 Payment for sick leave and bereavement leave
-(1) An employer must pay an employee an amount that is equivalent to the employee’s relevant daily pay for each day of sick leave or bereavement leave taken by the employee that would otherwise be a working day for the employee.
+(1) An employer must pay an employee an amount that is equivalent to the employee’s relevant daily pay or average daily pay for each day of sick leave or bereavement leave taken by the employee that would otherwise be a working day for the employee.
 (2) Despite subsection (1), an employer is not required to pay an employee for any time for which the employee is paid weekly compensation under the Injury Prevention, Rehabilitation, and Compensation Act 2001 or former Act.
 (3) An employer must not require an employee to take as sick leave any time for which the employee is being paid— (a) first week compensation by the employer under section 97 of the Injury Prevention, Rehabilitation, and Compensation Act 2001 or former Act; or